 - Places an emphasis on computer information technology and the use of computer languages in the solution of business and some scientific problems; and

 For students seeking a certificate of technology and/or Associate of Applied Science (AAS) degree, the College recommends completion of the 21 credit hour CIT foundations occupational certificate before continuing into a certificate of technology or AAS degree.
 The classes in the CIT foundations certificate will apply toward most of the other CIT certificates of technology and AAS degrees.
-Due to variations in requirements at four-year colleges and universities, the College strongly advises students desiring to pursue a bachelor’s degree in computer science to consult the CIT Department Chair at San Jacinto College and at the institution to which they wish to transfer to review the appropriate transfer degree plans to the designated university.
-The field of study computer science, located in the San Jacinto College catalog, may also be appropriate.
+Due to variations in requirements at four-year colleges and universities, the College strongly advises students desiring to pursue a bachelor’s degree in Computer Science to consult the CIT Department Chair at San Jacinto College and at the institution to which they wish to transfer to review the appropriate transfer degree plans to the designated university.

 Students who graduate from San Jacinto College with a degree or certificate in programming pursue careers as: